PRINE Vascular Access

 Peripheral Angioplasty

-An angioplasty procedure is performed on the dialysis access site when the physician determines the decreased blood flow is caused by stenosis, or narrowing of the vein.
-To correct the problem, the physician will place a balloon catheter across the targeted area to dilate and expand the vein and increase the blood flow.
-The procedure lasts approximately 30 minutes and the hemodialysis access is immediately ready for use at the dialysis center.
+An angioplasty procedure is performed on the dialysis access site when the physician determines the decreased blood flow is caused by stenosis or narrowing of the vein.

 Peripheral Arterial Stenting